Assist: Assists are awarded to players who help set up goals. Maximum of two assists per goal.

 One-timer: When a player shoots the puck as he receives a pass without stopping first.

-Overtime: If the score is tied after three periods of play, there will be an extra five minute overtime period to decide a winner.
+Overtime: If the score is tied after three periods of play, there will be an extra seven minute overtime period to decide a winner.
+The first three minutes are played four-on-four and the final four minutes are played three-on-three.
 The first team to score wins the game, but if neither team scores the game goes to a shootout.

 Penalty killing: The act of preventing goals while playing shorthanded.